 2 Because marketplace apps aren't available to US government cloud instances, template apps are limited to private and organizational apps.

 3 Currently available for Power BI Desktop only.
-Publishing to the Power BI service is not yet available.
+Publishing to the Power BI service isn't yet available.

 For more information about support for Power BI components in Power Apps, see Power Apps US Government feature limitations.